-Becoming a Swiss tax resident
+Becoming a Swiss Tax Resident

 In contrast to many of the European countries it borders, Switzerland is known as an extremely efficient place.

 For example, when you first move to Switzerland, you will register at your local municipality (commune/Gemeinde) in your canton of residence.
-(1) This must be done within 14 days of arriving and before you begin working.
-If you are registering yourself as an individual, this process also activates your Swiss tax residency.
+(1)

 Additionally, Swiss health insurance is compulsory and must be purchased within three months of your arrival in Switzerland.

-Not all residents in Switzerland must file a tax return
+Not all residents in Switzerland must file a tax return.

-The tax filing threshold for Quellensteuer is 120,000 CHF (around 130,000 USD).
+The tax filing threshold for Quellensteuer is 120,000 Swiss Francs (CHF).
+This threshold equals around 130,000 USD.

 Typically, a foreign national will not need to file a Swiss tax return if they:

-• fulfill the criteria and
+- fulfill the criteria and

-• do not meet the wealth threshold established by their canton.
+- do not meet the wealth threshold established by their canton.

 All Swiss tax residents are subject to tax on their worldwide income, but non-residents are only taxed on their Swiss-derived income.
-Additionally, a double taxation agreement, Totalization Agreement, and estate tax treaty also exist between Switzerland and the US.
+Additionally, a double taxation agreement, Totalization Agreement, and estate tax treaty also exist between Switzerland and the U.S.

 Interestingly, Switzerland may be considered a slightly better place for a single U.S. person to live and pay taxes, while for a dual-income household with two children, there may be virtually no tax difference, broadly speaking.
 (2)

-This means that the amount taxpayers owe depends on their income; the more you earn, the more you’re taxed.
+This means that the amount taxpayers owe depends on their income.
+The more you earn, the more you’re taxed.

 As mentioned, Switzerland levies many different types of taxes.
 Taxes are collected by the cantons (3), which can loosely be equated to the state that you live in.
 When the Swiss tax season opens, your canton’s tax administration office will send you your tax return to complete.